ACT: Respondent Does NOT Serve Payment Schedule within Time

 A payment schedule need only be prepared if the respondent does not propose to pay the full amount claimed by the due date for payment.

-The due date for payment is the date on which a payment claim becomes due and payable either in accordance with the terms of the contract or, if there is no such valid provision 10 business days after the payment claim is made.
+The due date for payment is the date on which a payment claim becomes due and payable, being the earlier of 15 business days** after a payment claim is made, or the day when the payment becomes payable under the contract.

 The payment schedule is not served until it is received by the claimant or lodged during normal business hours at the claimant's ordinary place of business, so that it reaches the claimant no later than 10 business days after receipt of the payment claim.